NOTE: This version of XA is based from the original source code when the development was abandonned around 1998.

 xa [options] Source1 [Source2 ...]Object: this is the name, the output (object) file gets Error: Here you will find the Error listing.
 Label: this is the label list

 '-C' gives error codes when using CMOS-opcodes.
-Default is not to complain. '-c' do not produce o65 executable, but object files that can contain undefined references. '-cc' almost identical to '-c' except the result is usable with CC65 tools. '-v' go into verbose mode '-R' do not produce absolute code, but do relocation and all that. '-o filename' set output filename '-e filename' set errorlog filename '-l filename' set labellist filename '-r' add crossreference list to labellist output (i.e list of filename/line where label is used) '-M' allow ':' to appear in comments after a semicolon (MASM mode) '-b? adr' set segment start address for ? = t(ext), d(ata), b(ss) or z(ero) segment. '-A adr' the _file_ starts at adr in a ROM, then the text segment need not be relocated.
+Default is not to complain. '-c' do not produce o65 executable, but object files that can contain undefined references. '-cc' almost identical to '-c' except the result is usable with CC65 tools. '-v' go into verbose mode '-R' do not produce absolute code, but do relocation and all that. '-o filename' set output filename '-e filename' set errorlog filename '-l filename' set labellist filename '-r' add crossreference list to labellist output (i.e list of filename/line where label is used) '-M' This option used to allow ':' to appear in comments after a semicolon (MASM mode), but this is now the default behavior. '-b? adr' set segment start address for ? = t(ext), d(ata), b(ss) or z(ero) segment. '-A adr' the _file_ starts at adr in a ROM, then the text segment need not be relocated.
 That of course only works, if the data/bss/zero segments are not occupied by other programs. '-G' omit writing the exported globals to the file. '-B' Show lines with '.(' or '.)' pseudo opcodes '-Llabel' defines 'label' as absolute, undefined reference '-DDEF=TEXT' define a preprocessor replacement '-Ipath' additional include path for include files.
 Is evaluated before the XAINPUT environment variable.
 One path per '-I', multiple '-Ipath' allowed.Omitting the errorfile or labelfile Parameter will cause xa to not write these files.
 Using '-x' will cause xa to take the name of the first source file and change the extension (on an Atari there is only one, like in DOS) to 'obj', 'err' and 'lab' respectively - if the old behaviour is selected with the '-x' option or the files are defined with "-l" and "-e".
 If no output file is given, "a.o65" is used.

 The label file is a readable ASCII-file and lists all the labels together with their block-count (see below) and their address.
 The error file lists the version of the assembler, date and time of the assembler run, all the error messages and the stuff being printed with #echo and #print and last but not least a statistics of used resources.